 Surveys have long been a great way to get information from people.
 Companies use surveys to gauge all sorts of data, from how frequently products are used to how a consumer was first introduced to a product.

-The data you’re providing in your survey is a great way for companies to get an ordinary shopper’s take on their product.
-And you’re providing an important service.
-The information you’re giving may ultimately lead to a better product for consumers.
+The data you provide in your survey is a great way for companies to get an ordinary shopper’s take on their product.
+And you’re providing an important service; the information you’re giving may ultimately lead to a better product for consumers.

 To get this data, brands turn to websites like these survey sites.
 And the survey sites know that not many, if any, of their visitors will want to fill out surveys out of the goodness of their hearts.
 We’re all too busy for that!

 So to entice you into sharing your opinion, they know they have to pony up some incentives.
 So they split a share of the money they’re receiving from these brands.

 It’s a good deal for everyone involved.
 The company gets the much-needed information about their brand.
 The survey website makes money, and you do too.

 How to Stay Away From Survey Site Scams

 To avoid survey site scams, stick with companies that have good user ratings.
 But equally important is looking for companies with a lot of ratings.
 Don’t be fooled by a site that might have a few misleading reviews.

 Beyond that, here are some tips: